-The overall written and oral exam outcome is graded as honors, pass, or fail.
-Each exam component is graded honors pass, pass, conditional pass, or fail.
+The overall written and oral exam outcome is graded as honors, pass, conditional, or fail.
+The grading rubric (in the Appendices) will be used to assess the quality of the student's performance.
 Only one component can be graded a conditional pass and the student still receive an overall pass on the exam.
 A conditional pass will require additional coursework or creation of scholarly products, as determined by the committee and completed within 6 months.
 Students passing the exam and receiving an honors pass on two or more of the components are considered to have passed with honors.
 If students fail one or more components of the exam, the failed components can be retaken only once.
 The entire exam can be retaken only once; this option is solely at the discretion of the Exam Committee.